Home Health and Fitness 7 Day Meal Plan for Elderly With Easy, Low Sodium Meals for Seniors

 4. Help maintain a healthy weight and bone health

 Elderly individuals have unique dietary needs, such as increased calcium for bone health and protein for muscle maintenance.
-Bone-friendly meal plans include nutrient-rich foods that are high in calcium and vitamin D can help keep bones healthy and maintain a healthy weight.
+Bone-friendly meal plans include foods rich in calcium and vitamin D, which are responsible for keeping bones healthy and regulating body weight.

 Things to Consider Before Planning for 7-day Meal Plan for the Elderly